Ubymed/ubymed_backend/README.md

 ## Technology Stack

 - **Operating System**: The project was developed on macOS and tested on an Ubuntu server environment.
 Some adjustments may be needed to work on your environment.
-- **Database**: PostgreSQL is used as the database management system to store and retrieve data efficiently.
+- **Database**: PostgreSQL is used as the database management with the PostGIS extension for geospatial data support, to store and retrieve data efficiently.
 - **Backend Framework**: The backend of this project is built with Django, a high-level Python web framework.